SERRVIEX/SimpleSpritePacker/README.md

-# SimpleSpritePacker (v1.0.0)
+# SimpleSpritePacker (v1.0.1)

-Sprite packer for Unity.
+This is very simple tool for creating or editing sprite packers from the Unity's Editor.
+It also generates sprite rectangles for input textures like in Unity's Sprite Editor (splitting).

-Simply create or edit sprite packers from the Unity's Editor.
+When editing an existing multiple mod sprite, references to the existing subsprites will be preserved.
-It also generates sprite rectangles for input textures.
+Texture packing at runtime is also supported, but creating sprite rectangles is available only in editor.

-When editing an existing sprite atlas, references to the existing sprite rectangles will be preserved.
+Two algorithms are available for packing: FFDH and Binary which is better.

 ![alt text](https://github.com/SERRVIEX/SimpleSpritePacker/blob/main/github_assets/asset_0.png)